docQodly/docs/docs/studio/design-webforms/components/webformloader.md

 ---
 import Column from '@site/src/components/Column'

-The **Webform Loader** component is a versatile tool designed to integrate one webform into another within the context of your application.
-By utilizing this component, you can efficiently embed and manage dynamic content, enhancing the overall user experience.
+The **Webform Loader** component is a versatile UI element designed to integrate one webform into another within the context of your application.

 ## Use Cases